re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Send/recieve messages using UBX via the Arduino

+* New GPS is connected to battery, running normally, but with EN wired to ground.
+Hopefully, this will keep the RTC running.
+Unpug in morning plug into computer, and see what it's outputting

+* Other GPS, have periodically wake up, power GS for a few seconds, go back to sleep.
+See if this will keep the RTC around.
+Again,  Unpug in moring plug into computer, and see what it's outputting
+    * Need to plug GPS into digital pin, and need a transistor to do that

 * Lora test
     * Go to Cootes
     * Test range & record signal strength